xenon-middleware/pyxenon/README.md

     make test

 until no warnings appear.
-This checks against PEP8 code standards.
+This will also try to install test dependencies of `test_requirements.txt`.
+The command checks against PEP8 code standards and syntax errors.
 Then commit, to make sure the change didn't break any code.
 Before a creating a pull request, run

     make fulltest